rtCamp/learn/WordPress-Engineer/README.md

 # WordPress Engineer Assignment

+⚠️ Please use our [template Github repo](https://github.com/rtlearn/wp-starter#1-using-github-classroom-assignment-link) for your coding which has automated code scanning pre-configured to help you achieve the code quality during your assignent work. ⚠️

+_____

 **Already Developed on WordPress?** If you have already developed a plugin or theme on WordPress, you can use it as a work sample.
 Just make sure your code is complaint with the rules of the game.

 As rtCamp is mainly into WordPress themes, plugins, customization, migrations & more, we have plenty of interesting work in every aspect of WordPress.
 Keeping that in mind, we have created a challenge for WordPress themes & plugins.
 Choose one which you like more!